ninchistudios/DCS_Missions/OpDiscoBall/SY/README-DB-SY.md

 OPERATION DISCO BALL

-This campaign puts you in the seat of a armed reconnaissance helicopter during a large scale coalition engagement in Israel and Syria.
-It is being built with the Gazelle, with the intent to convert it for the Kiowa Warrior on release.
+This campaign puts you in the seat of a armed recon/attack helicopter during a large scale coalition engagement in Israel and Syria.
+It is being built with the Gazelle, with the intent to convert it for the Kiowa Warrior and Apache on release.

 The intent is to expose the pilot to realistic armed reconnaissance operations, including: